 You may find yourself deciding on polycarbonate vs acrylic and how can you pick between the two materials when at first glance they are so difficult to differentiate?
-It’s quite easy in fact, the characteristics of acrylic and polycarbonate are both quite different and the decision between using either material largely comes down to which is more suitable for your purpose, rather than which is the ‘better’ form of plastic.
+It’s quite easy in fact, the characteristics of acrylic plastic and polycarbonate are both quite different and the decision between using either material largely comes down to which is more suitable for your purpose, rather than which is the ‘better’ form of plastic.

 Polycarbonate and acrylic are both types of plastic, and as you probably guessed, both are impressively resistant to forceful impacts.
 Apart from being compared to each other, these forms of plastic are often compared to glass due to their transparent appearance.
 When it comes to damage resistance, acrylic and polycarbonate come out on top every time.
 Both Acrylic and polycarbonate are impressively resistant to impact, dealing with forceful blows that would reduce glass domes to hundreds of shards.
 This, therefore, makes them safe to use for both the business hoping to add them to their premises and the customers or visitors who will interact with it on a day to day basis.

 However, this blog is not a comparison with glass but between the two plastic rivals themselves, and if a decision had to be made regarding which was the most damage resistant, polycarbonate emerges as the victor.
 Polycarbonate can resist over thirty times the impact that glass can, whereas acrylic boasts between ten and twenty-four times the resistance of glass.
 Despite the strength of acrylic, polycarbonate still reigns supreme as the most damage resistant of the two dome choices.

 Therefore, if you’re expecting your dome to encounter forceful impact throughout its lifespan, polycarbonate domes are the choice for you.